 Feeling up for a larger hike?
 Head to the Scutt Road parking lot located outside the entrance to the campground where you will find the entrance to the Escarpment Trail at North-South Lake.
-The 23-mile long trail offers challenging terrain and breathtaking, ever-changing views.
+The 23-mile long trail offers challenging terrain and breathtaking views.
 The entire trail can be hiked in two days, or you can explore it partially and head back to your car.
 Be sure to wear appropriate footwear and bring the necessary overnight gear and hiking maps to ensure a safe hiking journey.
+Please carry-in carry-out and Leave No Trace.

-Next stop on the Kaaterskill Clove Experience is The Huckleberry Trail located on Lake Road, next to Lake Rip Van Winkle, in the Village of Tannersville.
+Next stop is the Huckleberry Trail located on Lake Road, next to Rip Van Winkle Lake, in the Village of Tannersville.
 The trail was designed from the former railroad right-of-way originally owned by the Ulster & Delaware Railroad.
-Currently the trail starts in the east at Clum Hill Road, next to Cortina Valley in Haines Falls, then travels around part of Lake Rip Van Winkle and exits at Bloomer Road for 2.3 miles.
+The 2.3 mile trail starts in the east at Clum Hill Road, next to Cortina Valley in Haines Falls, then travels around part of Rip Van Winkle Lake and exits at Bloomer Road.
 This is a great time to bike, walk, cross-country ski or snowshoe along the trail.

-Travel next to Mountain Top Arboretum, located on Route 23C in the Village of Tannersville.
+Travel next to the Mountain Top Arboretum, located on Route 23C in the Village of Tannersville.
 The Arboretum is one of Greene County's coolest sanctuaries of native and exotic trees and shrubs.
 Open dawn to dusk, year-round, the Arboretum features three main areas: East and West Meadow, Woodland Walk and the Black Spruce Glen.
-Known as a "living museum" the Arboretum is an excellent introduction to the flora and fauna of the Catskills, offering peaceful activities amid breathtaking surroundings.
-Special programs such as "Fairy House and Garden Day" are held throughout the summer.
+Known as a "living museum," the Arboretum is an excellent introduction to the flora and fauna of the Catskills, offering peaceful activities amid breathtaking surroundings.
+Special programs are held throughout the summer and fall.

 Now is a great time to break away from the trail to recharge with lunch.
-Route 23A from the Village of Tannersville to Hunter offers a variety of eateries and cafés perfect for a relaxing meal or grabbing a quick bite to take along the trail.
-Continue on to Hunter Mountain Resort for history and a bit of adventure where you can take the Summer and Fall Scenic Sky Ride chairlift to the summit and enjoy outstanding views across the Great Northern Catskills of Greene County.
+Route 23A from the Village of Tannersville to Hunter offers a plethora of eateries and cafés perfect for a delicious meal or grabbing a quick bite to take along the trail.
+Continue on to Hunter Mountain Resort for history and a bit of adventure where you can take the summer and fall Scenic Sky Ride chairlift to the summit and enjoy outstanding views across the Great Northern Catskills of Greene County.
 Feel like exploring a bit?
 The summit also boasts the highest fire tower in New York State at 4,040 feet, as well as a larger-than lifesized stone carving of Rip Van Winkle, Washington Irving's beloved fictional character.
-Want to fly through the mountains?
-The New York Zipline Adventure Tour is the highest, fastest, and longest zipline canopy tour in North America and the second largest zipline in the world.
-Arriving in the evening, not a problem, you can take a night zip tour under the stars.
+At the summit, hike to the Hunter Mountain Fire Tower, the highest elevated tower in New York State at 4,040 feet.

 Hunter offers a lovely array of lodging options, from the upscale, to family-friendly, to cozy inns and B&Bs.
-Enjoy a sumptuous dinner and rest up for the final stops along the Kaaterskill Clove Experience.
+Enjoy a dinner and rest up for the final stops along the Kaaterskill Clove Experience.
 Be sure to look for lodging packages for specials available on your trip.